t7yang/vscode-hyper-javascript-snippets/README.md

 Snippets make cursor going to the end for let you determine should or should not add a semicolon and easy to going next.

 #### Rule 2: Mostly no semicolon
 Snippets end without a semicolon, except those snippets who surely end up with a semicolon.
-Not because of "Standard JS Style" (actually it is not standard), instead to make you more contorllable to the flow, as well as more friendly to point-free-style (Still some exceptions, see known issues).
+Not because of "Standard JS Style" (actually it is not standard), instead, it make you more controlable to the flow, as well as more friendly to point-free-style.

-You still can very easy to determine whether or not to add a semicolon because "Rule 1".
-Or if you using formater like [Prettier](https://prettier.io/), semicolon would never a issue anymore.
+You still can easily determine whether or not to add a end semicolon because of the  "Rule 1".
+Or, if you using formatter like [Prettier](https://prettier.io/), semicolon would never a issue anymore.

 #### Rule 3: No newline
-Only if newline is necessary, snippets most with newline.
+Only if newline is necessary, snippets alway added newline at less at possible.
 You who determine code should write in one line or multiple line.
 Besides, add a newline is just about a click.

 #### Rule 4: Placeholder only if needed
 Not appropriate placeholder may mess up everything, even intellisense.
 Placeholder is added only if it does not break anything or intellisense break without it.

 #### Known issues
-* Snippets about module like `import`, `require`, and `export` are without `''` at the path place.
+* Snippets related to module like `import`, `require`, and `export` are without `''` at the path place.
 This because intellisense extensions may not work properly if there is a existing `''`.

 ### Declarations
 #### `va ⇥` var assignment